samiakiran/samiakiran.github.io/_pages/cv.md

   * TA ship with [Dr. Hasan Ali Khattak](https://scholar.google.com/citations?user=dyEt0FUAAAAJ&hl=en&oi=ao) for the course of Big Data Analytics at [SEECS NUST](https://seecs.nust.edu.pk/).
 I was responsible for designing coding assignment and quizzes, evaluate student assignments, managing project submissions and student teacher coordination.

 * **10/2019 - 04/2020: College Teaching Intern**
-  * I instructed to 11th Grade, 12th Grade and Bachelor of Arts (B.A) students.
-I was teaching multiple subjects of Computer Science including Database Management System (DBMS), Operating System, Information Technology, Visual Basic programming and C language.
+  * I taught 11th Grade, 12th Grade and Bachelor of Arts (B.A) students at Govt College For Women.
+I was teaching multiple subjects of
+Computer Science including Database Management System (DBMS), Operating System, Information Technology, Visual Basic programming and C language.
 I was also responsible for managing the Computer LAB at the college and enhancing the student experience of